Understanding A Levels

 What can I choose to study?

-In adopting this model our aim is to ensure that subjects continue to offer academic challenge and rigour and are taught at the right pace and depth from the outset.
-An additional benefit is that students have real time to think, experiment, develop opinions and, occasionally, make mistakes without the immediate prospect of this being in an exam at the end of Year 12.
+Students will study three full A levels over two years (an option to study four is available; please see Entry Criteria for information).
+Our aim is to ensure that subjects offer depth, rigour and academic challenge from the outset.
+By studying three subjects that are examined after two years, students have real time to think, experiment, develop opinions and, occasionally, make mistakes without the immediate prospect of examination at the end of Year 12.

 How do I choose?

-There is lots to consider in making your choice:
+There is a lot to consider in making your choice: